ZachNusbaum/ZachNusbaum/README.md

 ### 🚀 About Me

 I architect cloud infrastructure, lead cross-functional teams, and build end-to-end software and data solutions that drive real business impact.
-With hands-on experience across AWS, Azure, and the full software development lifecycle, I thrive on delivering scalable, reliable, and innovative systems.
+With hands-on experience across AWS, Azure, and the Microsoft ecosystem, I blend deep technical expertise with a collaborative spirit to deliver scalable, secure, and innovative products.

 - **Current Focus:** Cloud & Data Architecture, AI-driven analytics, and enterprise modernization.
 - **Location:** San Diego, CA – likely running by the beach or snapping photos when not coding!